SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 * Display the line number followed by the columns 1, 2, 4, 5, 6 and 7  (chromosome, position, polymorphisme, reference, calling quality and filter)
 * Display the whole line if the line does not contain `#` (condition : `!/^#/`) - `NR`
 * Display the line number followed by the columns 1, 2, 4, 5, 6 and 7  and at the end, the polymorphism number (the header line are automatically removed using a condition)
-* Display the columsn 1, 2, 4, 5, 6 and 7 only if the line does not start by `#`and the tag PASS is present
+* Display the columns 1, 2, 4, 5, 6 and 7 only if the line does not start by `#`and the tag PASS is present

 -----------------------